easonchai/strapi-provider-upload-firebase-storage/README.md

 # strapi-provider-upload-firebase-storage

+The best Strapi Media Library provider for Firebase Storage 🔥

 ## Configurations

 Your configuration is passed down to the provider. (e.g: `admin.initializeApp()`).
 You can see the complete list of options [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#constructor-property)